20 Years Ago: Trace Adkins Scores First No. 1 Hit With ‘(This Ain’t No) Thinkin’ Thing

-Nineteen years ago today (April 5, 1997) was a memorable day for Trace Adkins.
-It was on this day that Adkins earned his first No. 1 hit with “(This Ain’t No) Thinkin’ Thing.”
-The song was the third single that Adkins released from his freshman Dreamin’ Out Loud album; it followed his first Top 5 hit, “Every Light in the House,” as well as his debut single, “There’s a Girl in Texas.”
+Twenty years ago today (April 5, 1997) was a memorable day for Trace Adkins.
+It was on that date that Adkins earned his first No. 1 hit with “(This Ain’t No) Thinkin’ Thing.”
+The song was the third single that Adkins released from his freshman album, Dreamin’ Out Loud; it followed his first Top 5 hit, “Every Light in the House,” as well as his debut single, “There’s a Girl in Texas.”

 Adkins was nominated for a CMA Horizon Award in 1997, based partly on the success of “(This Ain’t No) Thinkin’ Thing.”
 The trophy went to LeAnn Rimes, but Adkins continued to rule the charts after his first time taking the No. 1 spot, earning a series of Top 20 hits, including his follow-up single, “I Left Something Turned on at Home,” “More” and “I’m Tryin’.”
 However, the Louisiana native didn’t return to the No. 1 spot until 10 years later, with his single “Ladies Love Country Boys.”

-“(This Ain’t No) Thinkin’ Thing” was included on Adkins’ 2003 Greatest Hits Collection, Vol. 1, his 2010 The Definitive Greatest Hits: ‘Til the Last Shot’s Fired and his 2013 Icon records.
+“(This Ain’t No) Thinkin’ Thing” was included on 2003’s Greatest Hits Collection, Vol. 1, 2010’s The Definitive Greatest Hits: ‘Til the Last Shot’s Fired and Adkins’ 2013 record Icon.
 It can also be found on his live DVD, Live Country!, which was released in early 2015.

-Download “(This Ain’t No) Thinkin’ Thing” on iTunes.
+“(This Ain’t No) Thinkin’ Thing” is available for download on iTunes.

 See a Photo From Trace Adkins’ Football-Playing Days